Item 1 – Introduction

 We typically deduct our AUM Fee from one or more of your accounts, in advance, on a quarterly basis.
 Because our AUM Fee is calculated as a percentage of your assets under management, the more assets you have in your advisory account, the more you will pay us for our investment management services.
 Therefore, we have an incentive to encourage you to increase the assets maintained in accounts we manage.

-We offer our financial planning services on either a fixed fee basis, generally between $500 and $25,000, or on a percentage fee calculation based upon the client’s net worth or investment assets.
+We offer our financial planning services on a fixed fee basis, generally between $500 and $25,000, on a percentage fee calculation based upon the client’s net worth or investment assets, or on a subscription basis from $10 per week to $20 per week depending upon the service level.
 Our financial planning fees shall depend upon the scope and complexity of the services and the professional rendering the financial planning and/or the consulting services.

 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.